winitzki/scall/tutorial/programming_dhall.md

 ### Foldable and traversable functors

 The standard library function `List/fold` corresponds to the "right fold" known in other functional languages and implements a general **fold-like aggregation** on lists.
-It turns out that this operation can be generalized to many other data types.
+This operation can be generalized to many other data types.
 Type constructors that support a `fold` operation are called "foldable" functors.

 The type signature of `List/fold` is: